Bluefinger/bevy_rand/tutorial/04-observer-driven-reseeding.md

 # EXPERIMENTAL - Observer-driven Reseeding

 The following feature is _experimental_ so to enable it, you'll need to edit your Cargo.toml file and change the dependency declaration for `bevy_rand` to have `features=["experimental"]` applied.
-Once done, you'll get access to some utils that will enable easy setup of observer driven reseeding utilities for managing when entities with `EntropyComponent`s obtain new seeds from which sources.
+Once done, you'll get access to some utils that will enable easy setup of observer driven reseeding utilities for managing when entities with `Entropy`s obtain new seeds from which sources.
 Keep in mind, this feature is not *stable* and will be subject to further work and iteration, so if problems and issues are encountered, please do create issues outlining the use-cases and difficulties.

 ```toml
 bevy_rand = { version = "0.8", features = ["rand_chacha", "wyrand", "experimental"] }